esi/esi-docs/docs/community/evebuddy/index.md

 ## Features

-The following is an overview of of EVE Buddy's key features.
+The following is an overview of EVE Buddy's key features.
 All features are available for both desktop and mobile:

 - __Character monitor__: Check current information about each of your characters, e.g. inspect the training queue of a character or browse it's assets.
 - __Corporation monitor__: Check current information about each of your corporations: e.g. check corporation wallets or see all current members.